Quafadas/dedav4s/docs/explanation/examples.md

 ```scala
 Seq[ujson.Value => Unit]
 ```
-which appears often enough that it is aliased as;
+i.e. a list of functions which modifiy a ```ujson.Value``` This signature appears often enough that it is aliased as;

 ```scala
 type JsonMod = Seq[ujson.Value => Unit]